IntroSDE/introsde/lab02/README.md

 ## Additional notes

+### Why do we need apache ant?

+Can't we just use an IDE and forget about?.
+Yes, we can use an IDE and forget about it.
+The purpose for this lab, however, is to understand workflow that we follow when creating first a java program and then making it available through a service: (the generation of the service specification, the compilation of the java program, how it all works together, etc.)

+### Other suggested tutorials/articles

+* [Java Introduction (if you have never seen it before)][6]
+* [ANT extended tutorial][7]

 ### Installing Tomcat and Axis2 (a copy of the notes for the first Lab)

 * First, install tomcat.
 Go to apache [tomcat website][4].